 Many dedicated members go beyond the call of duty to spread the word of God through many organizations and ministries.
 Organizations and ministries include Women’s Missionary Society, YPD, Sons of Allen, Women’s Auxiliary, Christian Education, DMC, Church School, Boy Scouts, Girl Scouts, Lay Organization, Music Ministry, Choirs, Liturgical Dance, Youth Ministry, and Boys MIME.

-In October of 2018 at the 78th session of the West Coast annual Conference, the church was renamed Victory AMEC.
-Victory continues to carry out the “Great Commission” (Matthew 28:19-20), building on a heritage rich in service and dedication to the “Village” community.
-We are constantly engaged in cooperative efforts to make our community a better place.
-We are striving to be a community of believers who are “walking in faith. living in love. sharing the Word.”
+St. James AME Church continues to carry out the “Great Commission” (Matthew 28:19-20), building on a heritage rich in service and dedication to the “Village” community.
+We are constantly engaged in cooperative efforts to make the community a better place.
+St. James has partnered with senior programs, Project Focus Tutorial program, directed by Carolyn Miller and has given scholarships to the Youth Sports League.

 - Presiding Elder C.C.
 Brooks